 The Career and Technical Education (CTE) Incentive Grant program was established on December 11, 2013, by Wisconsin Act 59.
 Grants from this program incentivize school districts to offer high-quality career and technical education programs that mitigate workforce shortages in key industries and occupations.
 The grants reimburse up to $1,000 for each pupil in a school district earning an approved industry-recognized certification.

 Administering this program requires the collaboration of several state Departments.
 The Department of Workforce Development (DWD), with the consultation of the Department of Public Instruction (DPI) and the Wisconsin Technical College System Office (WTCS), will create an approved list of industries and occupations with workforce shortages, and an accompanying list of industry-recognized certifications, each year.
 Only students who have earned certifications on that list will be valid for reimbursement under these grants.

-School districts must apply annually to the DPI with a listing of their students that have earned approved certifications, and provide supporting documentation for each certification.
-Please see http://dpi.wi.gov/cte/technical-incentive to apply.
-Applications for Class of 2017 graduates will be due September 30, 2017.
+School districts must apply annually to the DPI with a listing of their students that have earned approved certifications and provide supporting documentation for each certification.
+Please see The Department of Public Instructions website to apply.